mhluska/poker-tracker/README.md

 ## Poker Tracker

-Extremely simple frontend for a Google Sheet I use to track my poker sessions.
+A frontend for a Google Sheet that I use to track my poker sessions.
+To better understand how React works under the hood, I built my own basic React-like library to power this.

-I used to type session data into a note on my phone and then transfer it to the sheet later on my laptop.
+Motivation: I used to type session data into a note on my phone and then transfer it to the sheet later on my laptop.
 This was error-prone and got tiring quickly.

 ### Develop